-According to market research by Harvard Business Review, many MNCs depend on comprehensive local customer bases to efficiently expand on international markets.
+According to market research by Harvard Business Review, many MNCs depend on comprehensive local customer bases to efficiently expand into international markets.
 Local consumers visiting your website and engaging with your content will spread the word about your business presence.
-When you have a website that isn’t optimized well to attract your target audience, your new visitors may not be able to resonate with your messaging, website and product or services.In this article, let’s discuss the ways to implement multilingual SEO on your WordPress website with ease.
-Also, we have written our thoughts on establishing a strong digital presence in multiple regions by overcoming the language barriers for your website.
-Let’s take our first step towards multilingual SEO.
+However, when you have a website that isn’t optimized well to attract your target audience, your new visitors may not be able to resonate with your message, website, and product or services.
+As such, in today’s article, we’ll be discussing the different ways to implement multilingual SEO on your WordPress website with ease.
+Also, we have summarized our thoughts on establishing a strong digital presence in multiple regions by overcoming language barriers on your website.
+So, without further ado, let’s take the first step towards multilingual SEO.

-Multiregional SEO: Multiregional SEO is a part of a multilingual SEO strategy.
+Multiregional SEO: Multiregional SEO is a critical part of a multilingual SEO strategy.
 This is to target the French-speaking audience in the Ivory Coast and not the French-speaking audience in France.

 For further details and queries, feel free to send an email to email@example.com.